cj1128/rsademo/README.md

 ## Encrypt/Decrypt with OpenSSL

-We can use `openssl` to perform RSA encryption/decryption.
+We can also use `openssl` to perform RSA encryption/decryption.

 ```bash
 # generate our secret file